rakeshbs/solidity_compiler_helper/README.md

 call(account, gas, contractInstance.function, input)
 ```

-To watch the watch an event you can use the watcher function.
+To watch an event you can use the watcher function.

 ```javascript
 contractInstance.eventName(watcher);